jeskokaiser/altfragen-io/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License (LICENSE.md file) for more details.

 ## Contributing